Boing! A tiny insect launches itself and you never really see it clearly.

 How to irrigate trees

 Most trees have the majority of their roots in the top 12 to 18 inches of soil.
 When these roots get too dried out for too long, they die.
 This reduces the amount of water available to the tree for life processes and cooling (and growing new roots).
 While it ‘feels’ right to water a little bit every day, this actually encourages shallow root development.
 Deeper roots are better protected from the elements.
 Properly irrigating trees means getting the water to a depth of at least 5 to 7 inches every 3 or 4 days, during drought.
 Before we knew better, we used to plant trees in bowl-shaped depressions that would then be filled with water.
 Sounds good, but it’s a bad idea.
 This practice leads to crown rot and several other fungal diseases.
-Better methods include soaker hoses and tree rings.
-Tree rings can be mechanical devices, or they can simply be trenches dug around trees at the drip line.
+Better methods include soaker hoses and irrigation rings.
+Irrigation rings can be mechanical devices, or they can simply be trenches dug around trees at the drip line.
 Fill the trench every few days during the peak of summer and your trees will thank you.

 Selecting the right trees